nalgeon/tryxinyminutes/try/go/index.md

 ## Further Reading

-The root of all things Go is the [official Go web site](http://golang.org/).
+The root of all things Go is the [official Go web site](http://go.dev/).
 There you can follow the tutorial, play interactively, and read lots.

-Aside from a tour, [the docs](https://golang.org/doc/) contain information on how to write clean and effective Go code, package and command docs, and release history.
+Aside from a tour, [the docs](https://go.dev/doc/) contain information on how to write clean and effective Go code, package and command docs, and release history.

-The [Go language specification](https://golang.org/ref/spec) itself is highly recommended.
+The [Go language specification](https://go.dev/ref/spec) itself is highly recommended.
 It's easy to read and amazingly short (as language definitions go these days.)

-You can play around with the code on [Go playground](https://play.golang.org/p/tnWMjr16Mm).
-Try to change it and run it from your browser!
-Note that you can use [https://play.golang.org](https://play.golang.org) as a [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop) to test things and code in your browser, without even installing Go.
+You can try out or share Go code on the [Go playground](https://go.dev/play/p/njnvlXVIrRd).

-On the reading list for students of Go is the [source code to the standard library](http://golang.org/src/pkg/).
+On the reading list for students of Go is the [source code to the standard library](https://pkg.go.dev/std).
 Comprehensively documented, it demonstrates the best of readable and understandable Go, Go style, and Go idioms.
-Or you can click on a function name in [the documentation](http://golang.org/pkg/) and the source code comes up!
+If you click on a function name in a package documentation, you can drill down into the source code!

 Another great resource to learn Go is [Go by example](https://gobyexample.com/).